Logical operators in Python allow us to combine boolean conditions to form more complex expressions.

 The precedence of logical operators in Python follows this order:

 Therefore, in an expression with and, and is evaluated before or.
-However, it is not advisable to overuse this when writing our code.
-Feel free to use parentheses if it improves readability.
+However, it is advisable not to overuse this when writing our code.
+Do not hesitate to use parentheses if it improves readability.